andreas-wagner-dev/wrapfaces/README.md

 ---
 ## 🚀 **The Code**

-Stop messing around with XML and do not building your application around DTO.
+Stop messing around with XML and building your application around DTOs.
 * 🔎 **focus on object oriented, type-safe Java code**.

 ### The Adapter: No Controller